-There’s the benefit of avoiding the traffic without arriving in a sweaty mess like you could on a conventional bike whilst still getting some exercise.
-All the while, contributing to a greener environment and being out in the open air on a lovely day instead of cooped up in a hot box on a blistering day.
+There’s the benefit of avoiding the traffic without arriving in a sweaty mess, like you could on a conventional bike, while still getting exercise.
+And while you’re happily cycling you are contributing to a greener environment and benefitting from being out in the open air on a lovely day instead of cooped up in a hot box.

 This is a common question we get at our bike shop and one I hope we can help you answer.

-The basic answer can be pretty simple: not a lot per mile vs any other mode of powered transport!
+The basic answer is pretty simple: not a lot per mile vs any other mode of powered transport!

-Do not fear though below we will get a little more specific and use actual numbers vs broad “it’s cheap” statements.
+Do not fear though, below we’ll get a little more specific and use actual numbers vs broad “it’s cheap” statements.

 Firstly we will look at the CPC (cost per charge).
 Modern electric bikes use lithium-ion batteries which are very efficient and much lighter when compared to older battery technology.
-To charge an electric bike you typically unplug the battery from the bike (or manoeuvre the bike close to your charging cable if it is a fixed battery) and use a regular household plug with the supplied mains charging unit.
+To charge an electric bike you can unlock and remove the battery from the bike (or connect the charger to the bike’s charging port) and use a regular household plug with the supplied mains charging unit.

-From empty, a typical 360W capacity electric bike battery will take around 6 hours to charge to full.
-Now the price of electricity can vary from household to household depending on your supplier but you are typically looking at a rate of 10-15p/kWh.
-That means a battery with this capacity will set you back between 20-30p (£0.20-£0.30).
+From empty, a typical 500W capacity electric bike battery will take around 4.5 hours to charge to full, using a standard charger.
+Incidentally you don’t need to wait until the battery is empty, you can charge it any time.
+The price of electricity can vary from household to household depending on your supplier but you are typically looking at a rate of 10-15p/kWh.
+That works out to around 5-10p.

 Depending on the type of bike riding you do and where (aggressive fast uphill vs calm flat road riding) you could expect to get around 40-80 miles of assisted bike riding from a single charge.
 This equates to well under half a penny a mile.
 You certainly won’t be getting that on the bus, in your car or on the train.

-Of course, there are other associated costs with running an electric bike which we break down in a recent article here, but compared to other forms of automated transport where your legs are not the only thing getting you from A to B it’s not only the greenest, but also the cheapest way of getting you around town.
+Of course, there are other associated costs with running an electric bike which we examine further below, but compared to other forms of automated transport where your legs are not the only thing getting you from A to B it’s not only the greenest, but also the cheapest way of getting you around town.

-From a day to day running costs perspective, you may want to think about the cost of insurance (electric bike insurance typically works out at around £15-20 a month) and a 6 monthly service.
-Outside of these costs a 20p charge every few days is all you are really looking at when working out how much it will cost to get to work this week.
+From a day to day running costs perspective, you may want to think about the cost of insurance (electric bike insurance typically works out at around £10-15 a month) and a regular service every 1000 miles or so.
+Outside of these costs a 10p charge every few days is all you are really looking at when working out how much it will cost to get to work this week.